The Germans coming really late…

 Even though it was late already our energy had not set with the sun.
 We crashed the atmosphere at Schlachte with a hot and awesome boat party!

-This morning was our first time waking up on the boat we had moved to the day before.
-We were all in a bit of a rush because we were going to meet Ecki at the market place so some people weren’t able to enjoy the breakfast the way they had wanted to.
+This morning we were all in a bit of a rush because we were going to meet Ecki at the market place so some people weren’t able to enjoy the breakfast the way they had wanted to.
 At 9 o’clock we left the youth hostel, and took a walk by the Schlachte to the market place.
 On our arrival at the market place one of our teamer took the chance to for instance tell us the story behind the ‘Roland’ statue, the founder of Bremen ( which was a chicken by the way) and the four famous town musicians.

 At 9.30 we were welcomed in the town hall with some drinks.
 We were told about many historical stories behind the building of Bremen, and given a tour through the old and impressive rooms.
 After the tour the group split up.
 Some people continued their group work, some took pictures and some walked through the city, while the rest went back to the boat.